zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

    (rend-spec-v3 2.5.4 NUM_INTRO_POINT)

  * IPT replacement time: 4..7 days (uniform random)
+   TODO: what is the right value here?
+(Should we do time-based rotation at all?)

  * "Soon" for "if the published descriptor will expire soon":
    10 minutes.